-April was a fun month and included my trip to Nashville which ended up being an absolute blast even if the weather didn’t cooperate every day.
-There’s a lot of cool stuff to see there and a lot of good food to eat and I highly recommend a visit for a few days.
+April was a fun month and included my Nashville Trip.
+That ended up being an absolute blast even if the weather didn’t cooperate every day.
+There’s a lot of cool stuff to see there and a lot of good food to eat.
+I highly recommend a visit for a few days.

 I’m super excited about that trip and am glad I took the trip to Nashville even if it hits my savings rate for these last two months.

-I saved 21.6% of my gross income this month which is the lowest month of the year so far and far below my bronze goal of 30% for the year.
-This isn’t unexpected as vacation costs ballooned my expenses for the month plus I had some health related expenses that I’ve mentioned before that finally got billed.
+I saved 21.6% of my gross income this month which is the lowest month of the year so far.
+It’s far below my bronze goal of 30% for the year.
+This isn’t unexpected as vacation costs ballooned my expenses for the month.
+On top of that, I had some health related expenses that I’ve mentioned before that finally got billed.

 Adding my employer contributions bumps this number to 26.6%.

-It’s below my target but the fact that I can still save money during a month where I take a vacation is pretty great to see and I’m definitely grateful for that.
-I may have spent more than I generally spend due to the vacation and healthcare expenses but being able to save money despite that is something I don’t take for granted.
+It’s below my target but the fact that I can still save money during a month where I take a vacation is pretty great to see.
+I’m definitely grateful for that.
+I may have spent more than I generally spend due to the vacation and healthcare expenses.
+However, being able to save money despite that is something I don’t take for granted.
 I know many people who go into debt to take vacations and the fact that I can do so without really being overly frugal and still save money is awesome.

 Let’s take a look at my savings rate.

-It’s a similar story here with the savings rate being the lowest it’s been this year and far below my bronze goal of 40%.
+It’s a similar story here with the savings rate being the lowest it’s been this year.
+It’s far below my bronze goal of 40%.

 The savings rate for April clocks in at 29.6% and jumps to 36.4% when I add in employer contributions.